nolanlab/NeighborhoodCoordination/README.md

 o	scikitlearn
 o	tensorly
 o	shapely

 ## Functions
-1.	main_fcs/main_fcs_csv:  This is the data that we use in our publication and helps a user walk through these functions.
-This pipeline begins after Cell Types have been identified.
-The link to this file can be found via Mendeley Data, as indicated in our publication’s Supplementary Material.
+1. The single-cell file (with patient, TMA core, neighborhood10 and ClusterName annotations) is in the Mendeley data link provided in the manuscript.
+Any time you see read in of 'cells2_salil', this can be replaced with read in of the Mendeley data file.

 2. Neighborhood Identification:  This notebook walks a user through identifying Cellular Neighborhoods in high parameter imaging data as described in our publication.

 3. Voronoi Generation:  This notebook helps visualize the Cellular Neighborhoods on the tissue and allows the user to overlay a collection of cells over these neighborhoods to explore their spatial distribution.

-4. Tensor Decomposition:  This notebook describes how to perform tensor decomposition after each single cell has been allocated to a Cellular Neighborhood and Cell Type.
+4.	tensord_decomposition_cleaned_up:  This notebook describes how to perform tensor decomposition after each single cell has been allocated to a Cellular Neighborhood and Cell Type.
+This has been updated to start from the Mendeley upload.

 5. Neighborhood Mixing:  This notebook allows the user to describe the spatial contacts between two Cellular Neighborhoods of interest.